pimatic/pimatic/CONTRIBUTING.md

-## Help needed? ask at the right place:
+## Help needed?
+Ask at the right place:

 #### Found a bug and want to report it?